 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Full Governing Body has formally met four times during the year.
-The governing board maintains effective oversight of school strategy through its sub committees namely, Teaching & Learning, Resources, Governance, Pupils & Parents and Staffing.
+The Full Governing Body has formally met six times during the year.
+The governing board maintains effective oversight of school strategy through its sub committees namely, Quality of Education, Resources and Pupils & Parents.
 Attendance during the year at meetings of the board of trustees was as follows: